intmus/inttheory22-23/_02-int-scales-keys/d2-keys.md

 When you add a flat (take away a sharp), you create the new Fa to the key signature.

+"How do you find the relative minor of a major scale?"

+- Start the scale on the 6th scale degree

+- Think "Do Ti La" or down a half step, then a whole step

 ## Class Discussion 2021